systemetic-dev/CRUD_app/README.md

 First you must understand what backend is, not how to write it.

-7. 🧪 Very small practice task (no solution)
+7Very small practice task (no solution)
 Think and answer in your own words:

 Is backend visible to users?